aakash14goplani/HashnodeBlogs/cldpvc7jx000009mrf1ta9zqb.md

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1675509599332/a4f04d87-07b8-4256-a0fe-e466549d33ec.png align="center")

     Some Context on *reduxify* utility: We can connect our custom stores with Redux dev tools.
-There is an awesome open-source utility available (https://github.com/unlocomqx/svelte-reduxify) that enables us to connect the svelte store to redux dev tools with the minimal code change.
+There is an awesome open-source utility available (https://github.com/unlocomqx/svelte-reduxify) that enables us to connect the Svelte store to redux dev tools with the minimal code change.
 All we need is to pass our return values within *reduxify* callback.